 No one has favorited this theater yet

-Very nice cinema in the Northfield suburb of Birmingham.
+Very nice cinema in the Northfield suburb of south Birmingham.
 Laid back from main road, the Northfield Cinema opened on 4th February 1929 with Matheson Lang in “The Triumph of the Scarlett Pimpernel”.

 Always independently operated.
 It was closed on 2nd June 1962 with Donald Wolfit in “Blood of the Vampire” and Boris Karloff in “Grip of the Strangler”.
 The building was demolished, and a shop is now in the place where it once stood.

 Just login to your account and subscribe to this theater